An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Related work in inverse convex optimization

 A consequence of the general formulation~\eqref{eq:inverse_risk} is that it leads to a new dominance relationship to bound the optimal values between predictability and sub-optimality losses.
 Similar to~\citet{ref:bertsimas_mp15},~\citet{ref:esfahani_oo15} define the parameter $\gamma \geq 0$ to be the largest parameter satisfying

 Under this definition,~\citet{ref:esfahani_oo15} show that their sub-optimality (i.e., objective space) loss upper bounds their predictability (i.e., decision space) loss by a multiplicative factor $\gamma/2$.
 However, similar to the scenario in the previous bound, $\gamma = 0$ when $f(\bx;\bu,\bc) = \bc^\tpose \bx$.
 Consequently, this bound also does not hold for LP forward problems.
-Thus, Proposition~\ref{propn:dominance_relationships} gives, to date, the tightest bound connecting decision and objective space models for inverse linear optimization.

 \citet{ref:esfahani_oo15} focus on solving a distributionally robust version of formulation~\eqref{eq:inverse_risk}, where the robustness is over the worst-case distribution of data.
 As they primarily address the sub-optimality loss model, which specializes to the absolute duality gap model in this work, the comparison between their solution methods and ours is similar to the comparison between~\citet{ref:bertsimas_mp15} and ours.
 That is, we focus on developing efficient algorithms based on LP geometry, and as a consequence, yield several new efficiencies in the absolute duality gap setting.